So Crazy Tour

-The So Crazy Tour was the fifth concert tour by Japanese recording artist Namie Amuro in support of her studio album, Style (2003).
-The tour began on November 29, 2003 at the Nagarakawa International Convention Center in Gifu, Japan and ended on May 15, 2004, at the Olympic Gymnastics Arena in Seoul, South Korea.
-It marked the first time that Amuro embarked on an international tour, and her first and only time to tour South Korea.
+The So Crazy Tour (officially the So Crazy Tour featuring Best Singles 2003-2004) was the fifth concert tour by Japanese recording artist Namie Amuro, in support of her sixth studio album Style (2003).
+The tour began on November 29, 2003 at the Nagarakawa International Convention Center in Gifu, Japan, and ended on May 15, 2004, at the Olympic Gymnastics Arena in Seoul, South Korea.
+While Amuro had previously held a one-off concert in Hawaii during the Genius 2000 Tour, the So Crazy Tour marked her first proper international tour, and several of her following tours would include shows in Asia.
+This was also her first and only time to tour South Korea.